WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 .# Abstract

-A sketch of a proposal for a new media stack for interactive communications.
+A sketch of a proposal for a modular media stack for interactive communications.

 {mainmatter}

 # Introduction

-TODO - should name be extensible or modular not simple
+This draft is an accumulation of varios ideas some people are thinking about.
+Most of them are farily serparable and could be morephed into existing protocols though this draft takes a blank sheet of paper aproach to considering what would be the best think if we were starting from scratch.
+With that is place, it is possible to ask which of theses ideas makes sense to back patch into existing protocols.

+# Goals

+* Better connectivity by enable sitituation where asymetric media is possible.

+* Design for SFU ( Switch Forwarding Units)

+* Designed for client serverr with server based controll of clients

+* Faster setup

+* Plugable congestion controll

+* much much simpler

+* end to end security

+* remove ability to use STUN / TURN in DDOS reflection attacks

+* ability for receiver of video to tell the sender about size changes of display window such that the sender can match

+* Eliminiate the problems with ROC in SRTP

+* address reasons people have not used from SDES to DTLS-SRTP

+* seperation of call setup and ongoing call / conference control

+* make codec negotiation more generic so that it works for future codecs

+* remove ICE's need for global pacing which is more or less imposible on general purpoose devices like PCs

+# Overview

 This draft proposes a new media stack to replace the existing stack RTP, DTLS-SRTP, and SDP Offer Answer.
 The key parts of this stack are connectivity layer, the transport layer, the media layer, a control API, and the signaling layer.